nus-cs2103/website-base/admin/weeklySchedule.md

 **It's OK to make occasional mistakes in weekly tasks** (making mistakes is a natural part of learning new things after all).
 If a weekly task was not accepted as 'done' due to a mistake you made, go ahead and rectify the mistake as soon as you can -- our grading scripts will not penalize such mistakes if they are corrected soon after.

-**We wont wait forever though.** Note that for most interim deliverables, we stop checking about one week after the deadline is over.
+**We won't wait forever though.** Note that for most interim deliverables, we stop checking about one week after the deadline is over.
 So, work/corrections done more than one week after the deadline might not get noticed at all by our grading scripts, even as late submissions.
 </div>
 <div tags="m--tic4001 m--tic4002">